ekoindia/openapi-spec/markdown/README.md

     - **cycle_number** (string / optional) - Cycle number of the electricity bill (required for MSEB)
     - **authenticator** (string / optional) - Password provided by MSEB (required for MSEB)

+#### Description

+> **Note:**
+> - Some operators may not support the bill fetch.
+> - Ensure that the BBPS service is activated for your agent on production before using the APIs.

+> **Precautions:**
+> - Get the list of parameters required for each operator from the result of the Get Operator Parameters API.
+> - The parameter names should be exactly the same as `param_name` specified in the operator info API.
+> - The values passed in the request body should adhere to `param_type` and regex specifications.

 ### 4. Get BBPS Categories API
 Get a list of supported categories for utility bill payments, mobile recharge, etc.